jarrettmeyer/jarrettmeyer.github.io/_posts/2017-07-07-sql-server-padding-with-spaces.md

 ---
 title: "SQL Server: Padding with Spaces"
 layout: post
 date: 2017-07-07
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 I've been working on a flat-file transfer operation.
 It's the kind of thing where last name starts at character 13 and is 20 characters long.
 Fortunately, this is a very easy function to write.